-Variable Coral Snake
+Central American Coral Snake

-Description: Body with narrow yellow (occasionally white) rings that alternatively separate wide bright red bands (which typically contain small black spots) and narrow black bands.
-Tail and head are banded with yellow and black.
+Description: Body with narrow yellow or white rings that alternatively separate wide bright red and black bands.
+Tail and head are banded with yellow (or white) and black.
 Several non-venomous snakes may have a similar color sequence on the body.
 However, unlike the coral snake, the red bands of non-venomous snakes always extend onto the tail and sometimes onto the head.
-Reaches a total length of 3 feet.
+Reaches a total length of 31/2 feet

-Habits: Fairly common in forested areas throughout the country.
+Habits: Fairly common in forested areas throughout the country except the high mountains in the northwest.
 When disturbed, it is typically inoffensive, refusing to bite and sometimes hiding its head under its body.
-The venom of the coral snake is primarily neurotoxic (interferes with nerve signals), rather than hemotoxic (breaks down tissue), and thus a coral snake bite is comparatively painless and initially asymptomatic.
-However, a coral snake bite causes the nervous system to malfunction, potentially resulting in death.
+Unlike other venomous snakes in El Salvador, the venom of the coral snake is primarily neurotoxic (interferes with nerve signals), rather than hemotoxic (breaks down tissue), and thus a coral snake bite is comparatively painless and initially asymptomatic.
+However, a coral snake bite causes the nervous system to malfunction, potentially resulting in death and therefore the victim should be treated.